 In this paper, we use the following deterministic propagation model.
-We are given an undirected graph, a threshold value thr(v) associated to each vertex v, and the following propagation rule: a vertex becomes active if at least thr(v) many neighbors of v are active.
-The propagation process proceeds in several rounds and stops when no further vertex become active.
-Given such a model, we can ask to find and activate a minimum-size vertex subset such that all or a fixed fraction of the vertices become active.
-This problem is known as the minimum target set selection problem introduced by Chen [8].
-It has been shown NPhard even for bounded degree bipartite graphs when all thresholds are at most two [8].
-Moreover, the problem was surprisingly shown to be hard to approximate within a ratio $O(2^{\log^{1-\varepsilon} n})$ for any $\varepsilon > 0$ even for constant degree graphs and when all thresholds are at most two [8].
-The same inapproximability result holds for general graphs with majority thresholds [8].
-For unanimity thresholds, this problem is polynomial-time equivalent to the vertex cover problem [8] and thus admits a 2-approximation and is hard to approximate with a ratio better than 1.36.
-Concerning the parameterized complexity, the problem is W[2]-hard with respect to (w.r.t.) the solution size, even on bipartite graphs of diameter four with majority thresholds or thresholds at most two [15].
-Furthermore, it is W[1]-hard w.r.t. each of the parameters "treewidth", "cluster vertex deletion number", and "pathwidth" [3,9].
-On the positive side, the problem is fixed-parameter tractable w.r.t. each of the single parameters "vertex cover number", "feedback edge set size", and "bandwidth" [15,9].
-If the input graph is complete, or has a bounded tree-width and bounded thresholds then the problem is polynomialtime solvable [15,3].
+We are given an undirected graph, a threshold value thr(v) associated to each vertex v, and the following propagation rule: at each round, every non-activated vertex v with at least thr(v) many activated neighbors gets activated.
+The propagation process proceeds in several rounds and stops when no further vertex becomes active.
+Given this model, finding and activating a minimum-size vertex subset such that all or a fixed fraction of the vertices become active is known as the minimum target set selection (MinTSS) problem introduced by Chen [10].
+It has been shown NP-hard even for bipartite graphs of bounded degree when all thresholds are at most two [10].
+Moreover, the problem was surprisingly shown to be hard to approximate within a ratio $O(2^{\log^{1-\varepsilon} n})$ for any $\varepsilon > 0$ , even for constant degree graphs with thresholds at most two and for general graphs when the threshold of each vertex is half its degree (called majority thresholds) [10].
+If the threshold of each vertex equals its degree (unanimity thresholds), then the problem is polynomial-time equivalent to the vertex cover problem [10] and, thus, admits a 2-approximation and is hard to approximate with a ratio better than 1.36 [12].
+Concerning the parameterized complexity, the problem is shown to be W[2]-hard with respect to (w.r.t.) the solution size, even on bipartite graphs of diameter four with majority thresholds or thresholds at most two [21].
+Furthermore, it is W[1]-hard w.r.t. each of the parameters "treewidth", "cluster vertex deletion number", and "pathwidth" [4, 11].
+On the positive side, the problem becomes fixed-parameter tractable w.r.t. each of the single parameters "vertex cover number", "feedback edge set size", and "bandwidth" [21, 11].
+If the input graph is complete, or has a bounded treewidth and bounded thresholds then the problem is polynomial-time solvable [21, 4].